-If you have experienced one or more of the following symptoms in the last 24 hours unrelated to a chronic condition, call 911 so you can be evaluated at a local emergency room:
+If you have experienced one or more of the following symptoms in the last 24 hours, call 911 so you can be evaluated at a local emergency room:

 - Trouble breathing